 Amplify Your Expertise with Social Media

-I’ll be straight with you; nearly every consultant has a great LinkedIn profile – professional photo, exceptional summary and recommendations from clients.
+Nearly every consultant has a great LinkedIn profile – professional photo, exceptional summary and recommendations from clients.
 If your profile is missing these, you need to address them right away.

 What will get you noticed is actively participating – liking and sharing other people’s content, commenting and replying to others’ comments.
 Building these online relationships will help you gain support for your own content posting.
 LinkedIn is a two-way communication community, if you only use it to push content out, you may not get any interaction (even if the content is great).
 I’ve seen this happen to consultants that have 500+ connections; they’re essentially strangers just scrolling past.
 If people comment on your content, thank them for taking the time to engage as this encourages others to interact.
 If you’re taking the time to build relationships but still lack the interaction, you may need to re-evaluate the quality of your content.